-Formative assessment takes place through the personal tutor, feedback on progress with the module workbooks and, unusually, feedback on examination performance.
+Formative assessment is also an important feature of the programme and takes place through the personal tutor, feedback on progress with the module study guides and, unusually, feedback on examination performance.

 In line with the University of Worcester Assessment Policy assessments for the individual modules have been designed to enable students to demonstrate that they have successfully met each learning outcome.
 Each module outline thus specifies an assessment strategy outlining the nature of the summative assessment exercises it employs and the respective weighting of each assessment item in its overall assessment loading.
-If a student fails to achieve a learning outcome no compensation within module assessments is possible and regulations governing failure are set out in the UW Taught Courses Regulatory Framework.
+If a student fails to achieve a learning outcome no compensation within module assessments is possible.
+This means that students must pass all elements of assessment.
+Regulations governing failure are set out in the UW Taught Courses Regulatory Framework.